rankutah/blog/sites/rank-utah/content/services/local-seo.md

 ## Local SEO (Search Engine Optimization)
 Get more calls and messages by showing up in Google’s local results and on Maps.
 I improve your Google Business Profile, line up your pages with what people actually search, and keep your listings and reviews working together so nearby customers can find and contact you.

+### In plain English
+Local SEO means showing up when nearby people search for what you do.
+If someone types “gutter repair near me” or “dentist Pleasant Grove,” you want your business to appear in Google Maps and the local results — with accurate info, photos, services, and reviews.

 ## Customer Reviews
 {{< elfsight id="34cbde4c-9d31-432c-8bcb-9e123ab873fa" >}}